How to Talk to Your Home Lender

 Many lenders engage in responsible loss mitigation practices.
 For example, if you have the amount of money required to bring your loan current, the mortgage company will reinstate your mortgage.
 You may also contact your mortgage company and work out a repayment plan.
 Some other alternatives to foreclosure include a partial claim, straight modification, a permanent hardship, and a deed in lieu of foreclosure.

-If you are facing foreclosure, seek help from a Department of Housing and Urban Development (HUD) approved counseling agency, such as Money Management International (MMI).
-MMI offers help for homeowners and have housing counselors who are trained on loss mitigation techniques and can help you navigate all of your options.
-Be sure to check out HUD's study on the positive impact of housing counseling.
-Following are some tips when working with your lender to prevent foreclosure.
+If you're worried about a potential foreclosure, seek help from a Department of Housing and Urban Development (HUD) approved counseling agency, like MMI.
+We offer help for homeowners and have housing counselors who are trained on loss mitigation techniques and can help you navigate all of your options.